 Fundación Educativa Pestalozzi

-This profile was prepared when Mauricio Wild was elected to the Ashoka Fellowship in 1995.
+This description of Mauricio Wild's work was prepared when Mauricio Wild was elected to the Ashoka Fellowship in 1995.

 Mauricio Wild has demonstrated a radical alternative approach to education for children in Ecuador that he has spread from Quito into outlying indigenous communities and further into the Andean region.